 Liver Cancer: Liver cancer is hard to diagnose as symptoms and signs are vague and nonspecific.
 Symptoms and signs may include weakness, fatigue, weight loss, or appetite loss.
 Treatment may incorporate surgery, liver transplantation, chemotherapy, or radiation therapy.

-Hemochromatosis Hereditary hemochromatosis (HH, iron overload) is a genetic disorder in which excess iron is retained in the body.
+Hemochromatosis (Iron Overload)Hereditary hemochromatosis (HH, iron overload) is a genetic disorder in which excess iron is retained in the body.
 Hemochromatosis may affect several organs in the body including the skin, joints, liver, pancreas, thyroid, testicles, and heart.
 As a result of the excess build up of iron in organs, conditions and diseases can result from the excess iron, for example, diabetes, cirrhosis, heart failure, and brown skin, among others.
 Treatment for hemochromatosis is generally phlebotomy and dietary changes.

 Expert Views and News

 - Eating Whole Grains Tied to Lower Liver Cancer